Discovery of the First Five Carbon-Enhanced Metal-Poor Stars in the LMC: Introduction

 Early studies of metal-poor stars discovered that a significant fraction exhibit a large overabundance of carbon \citep[$\lbrack\rm{ C/Fe}\rbrack>0.7$;][]{Beers1992,Rossi1999,Beers2005,Lucatello2006,Christlieb2008}.
 The occurrence rate of these stars, referred to as carbon-enhanced metal-poor (CEMP) stars, increases at lower metallicities, making up 10-30\% of stars with [Fe/H]<-2 and $\approx$80\% with [Fe/H]<-4 in the local Galactic halo \citep{Lucatello2006,Lee2013,Placco2014,Yoon2018,Placco2018,Limberg2021}.

 CEMP stars are further divided into a number of sub-classes based on their neutron-capture element abundances \citep{Beers2005,Frebel2018}.
-Stars that exhibit enhancements in slow neutron-capture ($s$-process) elements (e.g., Ba) are dubbed CEMP-$s$ stars.
+Stars that exhibit enhancements in slow neutron-capture ($s$-process) elements (e.g., Ba) are dubbed CEMP-$s$ stars, typically defined as [Ba/Fe]>1.
 A small number of CEMP stars show enhancements in rapid neutron-capture ($r$-process) elements (e.g., Eu) which are called CEMP-$r$ stars.
 CEMP-$r/s$ stars exhibit enhancements in both $r$- and $s$-process elements \citep{Gull2018}, while CEMP-$i$ stars exhibit enhancements of intermediate neutron-capture ($i$-process) elements \citep{Frebel2018}.
-Lastly, CEMP-no stars do not exhibit any enhancements in neutron-capture elements.
+Lastly, CEMP-no stars do not exhibit any enhancements in neutron-capture elements, typically defined as [Ba/Fe]<0.
 CEMP-no and CEMP-$s$ are the most common subclasses while CEMP-$r$, CEMP-$r/s$ and CEMP-$i$ are more rare \citep[e.g.,][]{Zepeda2023}.

 The different sub-classes of CEMP stars are thought to be tied to different origin scenarios.
 CEMP-$s$ stars, which are more common at [Fe/H]>-2.5, are thought to be related to mass-transfer events from (post-)asymptotic giant branch (AGB) stars \citep{Lugaro2012,Placco2013}.
 Some of the strongest evidence for this hypothesis lies in the high binarity rate of CEMP-$s$ stars \citep{McClure1990,Preston2001,Lucatello2005,Bisterzo2010,Abate2015,Hansen2016,Jorissen2016}. \citet{Hansen2016} find that CEMP-$s$ stars have a binarity rate as high as 82\%.